Matthew Klimow

-Matthew Stephen Klimow (born June 10, 1952) is an American diplomat who has served as the United States Ambassador to Turkmenistan since 2019.
+Matthew Stephen Klimow (born June 10, 1952) is an American diplomat who served as the United States Ambassador to Turkmenistan.
 On August 31, 2020, Klimow assumed office as the acting Inspector General of the Department of State and left on December 11.

 Early life and education

-Born in the state of New York, Klimow earned his Bachelor of Science at the United States Military Academy in 1974 and a Master of Arts from Webster University in St. Louis, Missouri in 1982.
+Born in the state of New York, Klimow earned his Bachelor of Science at the United States Military Academy in 1974 and a Master of Arts from Webster University in St. Louis, Missouri, in 1982.
 He received a Masters of Military Art and Science from the School of Advanced Military Studies at the United States Army Command and General Staff College in 1989 with a thesis entitled Surrender - a soldier's legal, ethical, and moral obligations; with Philippine case study.

 Career

 Military service

 Klimow served as a United States Army officer from 1974 to 2003, retiring with the rank of colonel.
 His military assignments included from 2002 to 2003, serving as a Special Advisor to the Vice President of the United States and Executive Assistant to the Chairman from 2001 to 2002 and the Vice Chairman of the Joint Chiefs of Staff from 2001 to 2000.
 He also served as a Combat Task Force Operations Officer during Operation Desert Storm in Saudi Arabia and Kuwait from 1990 to 1991, for which he was awarded the Silver Star Medal.
-Other assignments include Brigade Commander in the 18th Airborne Corps at Fort Bragg, North Carolina from 1998 to 2000, Military Advisor to the Secretary of State and Special Assistant, Office of the Chairman of the Joint Chiefs of Staff from 1995 to 1998 and Visiting Defense Fellow at the Center for International Relations, Queen's University, Canada from 1994 to 1995.
+Other assignments include Brigade Commander in the 18th Airborne Corps at Fort Bragg, North Carolina, from 1998 to 2000, Military Advisor to the Secretary of State and Special Assistant, Office of the Chairman of the Joint Chiefs of Staff from 1995 to 1998 and Visiting Defense Fellow at the Center for International Relations, Queen's University, Canada from 1994 to 1995.